rmclabs-io/pythiags-dev/README.md

 * `Dockerfile`s in the `docker` folder
 * `Makefile`

-Install `pythia` in developer mode either with:
+Install `pythiags` in developer mode either with:

 * [OPTION A] `make` in the repo root
 * [OPTION B] `docker-compose up -d dev && docker-compose exec dev bash` in the `docker` folder